CogNetSys/MetaStrata/README.md

 This is based on the Takata et al implementation.
-It is the default so far.
+This is the improved version of the Takat et al Implementation.